 We’ve been checking out your work and you have some beautiful surfboard art going on!
 How did you get started and what inspired you to become an artist?

 Thanks, I guess the whole painting on surfboards thing all started when I was doing a commissioned artwork for a local Primary School.
 I was getting a little impatient waiting for sections of the paint to dry and thought I would start another painting at the same time.
 I had this old surfboard laying around and thought it would make a great canvas which would allow me to connect my surfing culture with my Indigenous culture, and the rest is history.
 I shifted from painting on traditional canvases and focused more on painting surfboards and surf-related objects.
-I don’t know if I would call myself an artist, I guess I sort of am, haha.
-I have always been drawing, painting and have been creative for as long as I can remember so I guess it all started from a young age.
+I don’t know if I would call myself an artist, I guess I sort of am, haha. so I guess it all started from a young age.
 As I have become older I have refined and changed my art style to what it is now.

 Your technique is really intricate and rich in detail, how do you conceptualize your paintings?

 It’s a strange process I go through when I’m in the planning stage and thinking of a design.
 It will just come to me at weird times, I’ll get a really good idea just as I’m about to fall asleep, when I’m having a shower or in the surf.
 My head is always filled with new ideas and designs.
 I should really write them all down, but I never do.
 I will start painting and it just happens I have this vision in my head of how it will look and I try and replicate it as best as possible.
 So far this technique has worked pretty well, so I’ll keep doing it while it works for me.

 Is there a connection between Dreamtime and creative expression?